iGaming14 min readMay 2026By · Banking Lead

 Are there annual reporting requirements?

 Yes.
 A Nevis-licensed entity files annual licence renewal documentation with the Nevis gaming regulator, annual returns with the Nevis Financial Services Regulatory Commission, economic-substance filings demonstrating local activity, and — if applicable — CRS reports identifying reportable account-holders.
-The operating Costa Rica SA files standard Costa Rican corporate tax returns, payroll filings, and municipal patent renewals.
-Total annual filing burden is moderate but non-trivial — budget for an accountant in each jurisdiction.
+Because the structure is single-jurisdiction, there is no parallel filing burden in a second country.
+Total annual filing load is moderate but non-trivial — budget for a Nevis-based accountant or corporate services provider to manage it.

 What happens if my Nevis licence application is denied?

 Denials are rare for clean applicants but happen — usually for adverse media on a UBO, unexplained source-of-wealth gaps, prior gaming-licence denials elsewhere, or politically-exposed-person (PEP) concerns.
 The application fee is generally non-refundable.
 Some operators pivot to Anjouan as a faster, lower-bar alternative; others restructure UBOs and reapply after twelve months.
-A denial on file complicates future MGA, UKGC, or Curaçao applications, so it is worth pre-checking eligibility before submission.
+A denial on file complicates future MGA, UKGC, or Curaçao applications, so it is worth pre-checking eligibility before submission — which is precisely the value of an introduction-led process that screens the file before it reaches the regulator's desk.

 Ready to get your business banked?